Actionable Insights

 Gaps to watch for

-• Majority of members from the same industry
+• A majority of members from the same industry

 • Donor status conflated with fiduciary seat